a-einstein/WpfShop/README.md

 Working desktop application for test and demo purpose based on WPF.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
+* Integrated with Azure Devops build and release pipelines.
 * Mocked the data service for testing, applying Moq.
 * Added integrated GUI test by means of WinAppDriver/Selenium/Appium.
 * The data service on Azure is no longer functional.

 #### Purpose
 * Explore various techniques based on C# and WPF.
 * Manage the code by Git and GitHub.
-Some changes, branches, and merges are deliberately created for this reason.
-* Explore continuous integration by using combinations of Git, GitHub, TeamCity and Visual Studio Team Services (VSTS).
+* Explore continuous integration by using combinations of Git, GitHub, TeamCity and Azure DevOps.
-* Explore Scrum process management by integration with Jira and Visual Studio Team Services.
+* Explore Scrum process management by integration with Jira and Azure DevOps.

 #### Prerequisites
 * The application must be configured for a running instance of my [AdventureWorks services](https://github.com/a-einstein/AdventureWorks/blob/master/README.md).